loukesio/biocode/README.md

 # everyday_commands
-preparation for the class 2021
+material for the course Bash for Beginners - February 2022

 ```r
 # make file  and move files inside them